MicrosoftDocs/Viva/Viva/organizational-data.md

    - **Microsoft_UserSkillNames**

 > [!IMPORTANT]
 > 1. In the Microsoft 365 User Profile, Microsoft Entra data takes precedence over Organizational Data in Microsoft 365.
 When a service queries a Microsoft 365 User Profile, if there is both organizational data and Microsoft Entra data for a single attribute, the Microsoft Entra value is used.
+Learn how to customize the data preference for your tenant in [Data useage](#data-usage).
-> 2. If you use organizational data with Viva Insights, your data is merged.
+> 2. If you upload organizational data through the Microsoft 365 admin center, that data is alos accessible to and used by Viva Insights (except for those excluded attributes listed in [Data uploaded from Viva Insights](#data-uploaded-from-viva-insights)).
 If you upload data from Viva Insights *first*, and then upload data using Organizational Data in Microsoft 365, the data is merged *and* Viva Insights will also use your organizational data.
 In this instance, whichever data value was uploaded most recently takes precedence.
 > 2. Three name related attributes (**Microsoft_FirstName**, **Microsoft_LastName**, and **Microsoft_DisplayName**) are treated as a group in the Microsoft 365 User Profile, so if any one of them has a value in the input .csv file, the other two also need to have values.
 Otherwise, the specified value isn't stored in the Microsoft 365 User Profile.